 A highly desirable, finely grained hardwood with dark tan to brown heartwood and creamy white sapwood.
 Walnut generally has fairly straight grain but produces more types of figures than any other wood.
 It darkens with age and exposure to light though more slowly than cherry.

 Has a consistent wood grain structure with a very open grain.
 The overall color is tan but varies from light to medium tan to shades of gray.
-The straight grain pattern makes Rift Sawn White Oak ideal for use with contemporary designs.
+The straight grain pattern makes Rift Sawn White Oak ideal for use with contemporary designs

 A fine, straight grained wood species with a uniform color from light tan to reddish brown.
 Takes stain well and is a species that is easy to distress creating many design opportunities for the homeowner.